Tourism Spots · Aomori

 When and where was the latest bear incident in Kamegaoka Stone Age Site?

-The most recent bear sighting in Kamegaoka Stone Age Site was on May 8, 2026 in Goshogawara, Aomori, where 1 Black Bear was reported.
+The most recent bear sighting in Kamegaoka Stone Age Site was on June 16, 2026 in Tsuruta Myodozaki, Aomori, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Kamegaoka Stone Age Site?

-Recent bear sightings in Kamegaoka Stone Age Site have been concentrated in Tsugaru Moritacho-Morita (11), Hirosaki 大字十面沢 (10), Goshogawara (7).
+Recent bear sightings in Kamegaoka Stone Age Site have been concentrated in Tsugaru Moritacho-Morita (11), Hirosaki 大字十面沢 (8), Hirosaki (6).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Kamegaoka Stone Age Site?